MonirZaman/MonirZaman.github.io/_posts/2020-12-28-Fact-checking-nlp-Selecting-the-right-evidence-using-BERT.md

 This post will focus on ``step 2`` which identifies the relevant sentences needed to verify a claim.
 I will describe the work done by [Zhenghao Liu et al.](https://www.aclweb.org/anthology/2020.acl-main.655.pdf).
 It trains a BERT model to rank related sentences to a claim higher.
 I have added mixed precision training to the model training.

 ## [Mixed precision training](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/)
 Mixed precision uses 16 bit to store floating point numbers instead of 32 bits.
 Numerical precision is reduced as a result.
 Upside is the reduced memory requirement as well as the shorter training time.
-Point-wise operation like addition, NN activation can still achieve competitive result with reduced precision.
-However, NN loss value should be stored in higher precision to achieve better performance.
-NVIDIA's `amp` library can automatically set the precision in the training pipeline.
+Point-wise operation like addition, multiplication can still achieve competitive result with reduced precision.
+However, NN loss functions, activations and weight updates should be stored in higher precision to achieve better performance.
+NVIDIA's `amp` library can automatically set the precision.
+I added the following codes in the training pipeline to support mixed precision.

 ```python